 New & Used Ferrari 458 Italia: In Depth

-The Ferrari 458 follows in the footsteps of the F430, 360 Modena, and the F355, with its mid-engine V-8 and rear-wheel drive layout.
-It’s one of the most technically advanced and most becoming supercars currently on sale.
+The Ferrari 458 follows in the footsteps of the F430, 360 Modena, and the F355, with its mid-engine V-8 and rear-wheel drive formula.
+It’s one of the most technically advanced and most attractive supercars currently on the market.

 For more on the latest example of the car, read our review of the 2014 Ferrari 458 Italia.